 Screening of vulnerability: Victims of human trafficking

 The obligation to identify victims of human trafficking has been introduced in the Swiss legislation, to respond to European requirements.
 Since the beginning of 2014, the SEM has intended to improve the protection of victims of human trafficking.
-Despite the fact that trafficking in human beings encompasses different forms of exploitation, most of the efforts until today have been focussed on the trafficking for the purpose of sexual exploitation.
+Even though trafficking in human beings encompasses different forms of exploitation, most of the efforts until today have focussed on the trafficking for the purpose of sexual exploitation.
 In its second report on Switzerland, the Council of Europe’s Group of Experts on Action against Trafficking in Human Beings (GRETA) has strongly encouraged Swiss authorities to step up efforts to detect and prevent trafficking for the purpose of labour exploitation and trafficking in children.

 A 2016 decision of the Federal Administrative Court sees the identification of victims of trafficking as the state’s obligation and highlights the importance of identification within the asylum procedure.
 The decision states that if, during the screening or the asylum interview, there appear to be indications that the person is a victim of trafficking then: (a) the necessary further investigations must be carried out ex officio; (b) protective measures must be taken in favour of the victim; and (c) expulsion must be waived if the imminent risk of recruitment to prostitution or of retaliation is made credible.
 However, the same decision does not explicitly state that a failure to fulfil this obligation represents a violation of Article 10 of the Council of Europe Convention.